Louis-Charles-François Ledru: Early life

 Louis-Charles-François Ledru was born in 1778 in Paris, France.
 He graduated from the École Polytechnique, where Gaspard Monge was one of his professors.
 He subsequently took a course in architecture taught by Jean-Nicolas-Louis Durand.

 Career

 Ledru became a member of the Académie royale d'architecture circa 1794.

 Ledru moved to the Auvergne in 1810, where he started a business in asphalt extraction.
 By 1811, he designed the spa in Le Mont-Dore.
-By 1820, he designed the townhall, the jailhouse, the slaughterhouse, the market, etc., in Clermont-Ferrand, where he was appointed as chief architect in 1823.
+By 1820, he designed the Hôtel de Ville complex, which included the town hall, courthouse and prison, as well as the slaughterhouse, the market, etc., in Clermont-Ferrand, where he was appointed as chief architect in 1823.
 He also designed the courthouse in Thiers and a government building in Ambert.

 Ledru was awarded the Legion of Honour in 1841.

 Philanthropy

 With Mayor Antoine Blatin, Ledru co-founded a school in Clermont-Ferrand where mathematics, architecture and drawing were taught free of charge.

 Death

 Ledru died on September 16, 1861.